• Skip to main content

 Next add the red velvet cake mix, melted butter, & vanilla extract.

 Using a wooden spoon or spatula spoon (spoonula) mix the ingredients together.
 As soon as all the wet ingredients are combined with the cake mix, stop mixing.
-Do not overmix.
+Do not over mix.

 Sprinkle in the white chocolate chips and fold them into the batter.
 Try to get them evenly distributed so every brownie is loaded with tons of chips.
-You can omit but I wouldn't.
-The combination of vibrant red & cool white makes these brownies almost too pretty to eat.

 Folding in the white chocolate chips into the red velvet brownie batter.

-The batter will not be thin and cake-like.
+NOTE: The batter will not be thin and cake-like.
 It will be firm and stiff.
 It is exactly how it should be if you really have to dig it out of the bowl to get it into the pan.

 Red Velvet Brownies with Cake Mix parchment lined pan held with binder clips & red velvet brownie batter in a bowl.